 Combined Heat and Power Systems (CHP)

-|OU is installing two 200 kilowatt micro-turbine CHP units into the new Engineering Center presently under construction.
-This innovative new green building will be open for classes in for Fall 2014.
-The building will also feature chilled beam cooling with magnetic bearing chillers.
+• OU has installed two 200 kilowatt micro-turbine CHP units in the new Engineering Center.
+This innovative new green building opened for classes in Fall 2014.
+The building also features chilled beam cooling with magnetic bearing chillers.

-• OU's Clean Energy Research Center involved in multiple micro-CHP R&D efforts both with industry (a 1.5kW packaged CHP system) and prototyping of a proprietary dual fuel micro-CHP unit for restaurant applications to dispose of site generated waste vegetable oil.
+• OU's Clean Energy Research Center is involved in multiple micro-CHP R&D efforts both with industry (a 1.5kW packaged CHP system) and prototyping of a proprietary dual fuel micro-CHP unit for restaurant applications to dispose of site generated waste vegetable oil.
 Lastly, the CERC is launching a multi-year student project which converts a used 50kW sterling engine generator to a diesel - natural gas dual fuel CHP unit.

 However, even our clean burning natural gas has serious issues.
-During extraction and transportation to the customer, way to much CH4 gas escapes.
+During extraction and transportation to the customer, too much CH4 gas escapes.
 Methane is 20 times more potent as a climate change gas than CO2, therefore this is a significant problem that needs to be reduced and managed.
 Hydraulic fracturing techniques for gas extraction are also causing water and environmental contamination on a massive scale.
-The lack of regulation, lack of water recycling, and lack of care by many, many drillers in a gold rush style exploration boom is supplying cheap and abundant gas to the United States.
+The lack of regulation, lack of water recycling, and lack of care by many drillers in a gold rush style exploration boom is supplying cheap and abundant gas to the United States.
 These issues must be resolved and there will be costs associated with proper water, drilling, and clean up of natural gas production.
 While gas production and transportation is the largest source of human methane emissions, other significant emitters of methane are cattle (or enteric fermentation the digestive process of rumens), landfills, and coal mining.
 Films like Gasland illustrate the environmental impacts of our margionally regulated natural gas production industry.
 Gasland 2 is now out on HBO.